Prisoner (TV series): Canada

 The show would move to Tuesdays at 9 p.m. in the fall of 1980, continuing with the Caged Women title.
-The show would be off the schedule by the 1981–1982 television season, but by the fall of 1982, Global would reintroduce the show to the schedule, still as Caged Women, in the half-hour format, weeknights at midnight and 12:30am.
+The show would be off the schedule by the 1981–1982 television season, but by the fall of 1982, Global would reintroduce the show to the schedule, still as Caged Women, in the half-hour format, weeknights at midnight and 12:30 a.m.
 The program would be off the schedule by the start of the 1983–1984 season.

 Curiously, Global's use of Caged Women would continue even after the show debuted in the United States as Prisoner: Cell Block H, which led to viewers in the communities along the Ontario / Michigan border to watch the same program under two different titles: Caged Women on Global, and Prisoner: Cell Block H on WKBD-TV Detroit.

-In Vancouver, Victoria and the Lower Mainland of British Columbia, Prisoner: Cell Block H was telecast under that title weekdays at 1pm during 1980 and 1981 on KVOS-TV, an independent station in Bellingham, Washington that included the greater Vancouver / Victoria region as part of its viewing area.
+In Vancouver, Victoria and the Lower Mainland of British Columbia, Prisoner: Cell Block H was telecast under that title weekdays at 1 p.m. during 1980 and 1981 on KVOS-TV, an independent station in Bellingham, Washington that included the greater Vancouver / Victoria region as part of its viewing area.

 Sweden

-The series was shown in Sweden where it was a cult broadcast on TV4, from 7 September 1994 and entitled Kvinofangelset (The Women's Prison). a fan club organised a regular get together and collected several thousands of signatures from fans to repeat the series in again, which TV4 did so in 2000, After the series ended that year, work began to persuade the network to repeat the series a third time.
-The network originally screened the series three times a week (Tuesday, Thursday and Saturday) in the late night program slot of 1am, with the final episode airing on 3 February 2000.
+The series was shown in Sweden where it was a cult broadcast on TV4, from 7 September 1994 and entitled Kvinnofängelset (The Women's Prison). a fan club organised a regular get together and collected several thousands of signatures from fans to repeat the series in again, which TV4 did so in 2000, After the series ended that year, work began to persuade the network to repeat the series a third time.
+The network originally screened the series three times a week (Tuesday, Thursday and Saturday) in the late night program slot of 1 a.m., with the final episode airing on 3 February 2000.

-During the repeat run from 2000 until October 2004, the network screening was four times a week (Monday to Thursday) at 2:15 am.
+During the repeat run from 2000 until October 2004, the network screening was four times a week (Monday to Thursday) at 2:15 a.m.
 The episodes were then repeated on weekends with both the Monday and Tuesday episode on Saturday and the Wednesday and Thursday episodes on Sunday.

-The second rerun began in May 2014, by station TV4 Guld and again airing Monday through to Thursdays, and screening at 10:00pm, with episode 32 on July 3.
+The second rerun began in May 2014, by station TV4 Guld and again airing Monday through to Thursdays, and screening at 10:00 p.m., with episode 32 on July 3.

 The broadcast schedule was later changed to five nights a week airing at midnight.
-Season 8 began broadcasting Sjuan in September 2017 at 3:00 pm.
+Season 8 began broadcasting Sjuan in September 2017 at 3:00 p.m.